 Adding an Extra User Using WhatsApp Web

-Although WhatsApp Business App is intended for a single user it’s still possible for multiple people to use it.
-One way is to pass your phone around from person to person, but this is cumbersome and will allow your employees to see your other messages.
+For now, while the WhatsApp Business App is intended for a single user it's still possible for multiple people to use it.
+One way is to pass your phone around, but this is cumbersome and will allow your employees to see your other messages.

 Another way is to use WhatsApp Web or WhatsApp Desktop App.
-This is the same as using WhatsApp Web or Desktop App for your personal WhatsApp account, except you open in on your employee's computer.
+This is the same as using WhatsApp Web or Desktop App for your personal WhatsApp account, except you open the chat on one of your employee's computer.
 That’s right, only one PC is allowed.

-Although not ideal, with this set up you can have one employee answering messages from their computer while you monitor from the phone.
-For a growing small business, this is a cheap and practical solution to answering messages on WhatsApp Business.
+Although not ideal, with this set-up you can have one employee answering messages from their computer while you monitor from the phone.
+For a growing small business, this is a cheap and practical solution to answering messages on WhatsApp.

 Adding an Extra User on Another Phone

-Although we don’t recommend it, there is a way you can actually use a second phone to add an additional user, if you don’t have a computer handy.
+Although we don’t recommend it, technically there is a way you can use a second phone to add an extra user if you don’t have a computer handy.
 You can do so by opening WhatsApp Web in your phone browser.

 To do so navigate to web.whatsapp.com on your second phone.
 Under browser settings, check Desktop Site.
 Now, Scan the QR code with your second phone.
-This method is quite difficult to use though, as you will need to zoom in and out to respond to messages.
+However, this method is not user-friendly, as you’ll need to zoom in and out to respond to messages.

 Genuinely, we recommend using WhatsApp Web on a computer rather than using this method.
-However, once you need to use WhatsApp Business with multiple users or more than two users you’ll need to upgrade to using WhatsApp Business API for your company.
+However, once you need to use WhatsApp Business with multiple users or more than two users you’ll need to upgrade to using WhatsApp API for your company.

 WhatsApp Business Multiple Users: Teams of Users

-Larger businesses need support for multiple users and devices, WhatsApp has created the WhatsApp Business API product for these companies.
-The product is offered through partners and has different pricing depending on the WhatsApp Parter you choose.
+To get WhatsApp API, the product is offered through Partners and has different pricing depending on the WhatsApp Partner you choose.

 Unlike WhatsApp Business App, the API doesn’t have an interface.
-To use it, you’ll need to connect to a WhatsApp CRM like respond.io.
-Once you have it connected, you’ll be able to add multiple users and devices to WhatsApp.
+To use it, you’ll need to connect to a WhatsApp Inbox like respond.io.
+Once you’ve connected WhatsApp API to an Inbox, you can then add multiple agents on WhatsApp for business.